Skip to content

 heqing silver smith

 One of the cliches about China is that everything made in this country has poor quality.
-While most of the time this is true, in Heqing you can find many incredibly talented silversmiths.
+While this is usually true, in Heqing, you can find many incredibly talented silversmiths.
 They can create beautiful teapots made of silver or gold.
-The prices are not cheap though.
+The prices are not cheap, though.

 Final considerations